PaoHsunHuang/cmder/readme_allen.md

 could be put into same directory for portable version, and still be able to use it.

 ## function description
 usage:
+historyClear

+description:
+clear all the command history

+##
+usage:
 lib_allen re